Skip to main content

 • [cfg1] - configures the CAN timing.
 The value 0 is default and other values are reserved for further definition.

 • [cfg2] - configures the (n) bits used for the transmitter address in the CAN ID for unicast and multicast messages.
 If this value is set to 0, a default value of n = 3 is used.
 Other values are reserved for further definition.
+See the CAN ID calculator to visualize how changing n affects the CAN ID space.

 • [cfg3] - reserved for further definition.